 Tip: slice the dried limes in half for maximum flavour.

-Season the rice with baharat spice.
+Season the rice with baharat spice, add water and boil for only 5 minutes.

 Helpful tips